7 Reasons for pre-emergent failure.

 Timing – Is it too late to apply a pre-emergent herbicide for turf when I can see weeds?

 In 99% of cases, apply pre-emergent herbicides before weed seeds germinate.
-Application after this and they won’t work.
-That’s why applying a pre emergent and a post emergent like a sulfonylurea herbicide at the same time is highly recommended.
+Knowing how to use pre-emergents properly is important to get the best results.
+Use them after this and they won’t work.
+That’s why applying a pre-emergent and a post- emergent like a sulfonylurea herbicide at the same time is good practice.

 Reasons for herbicide failure – 2